MCFpy/mcf/docs/source/getting_started.rst

 Estimating heterogeneous treatment effects
 ------------------------------------------

 To estimate a Modified Causal Forest, we use the :py:class:`~mcf_mini.ModifiedCausalForest` class of the **mcf** package.
-To create an instance of the :py:class:`~mcf_mini.ModifiedCausalForest` class, we need to specify the name of:
+To create an instance of the :py:class:`~mcf_mini.ModifiedCausalForest` class, we need to specify the name of

 - at least one outcome variable through the ``var_y_name`` parameter
 - the treatment variable through the ``var_d_name`` parameter